zyh001/WindowsSpyBlocker/README.md

 ### Proxifier

 Some hosts are not blocked and required a top level application.<br />
-For example you can use [Proxifier](https://www.proxifier.com/) software to block Microsoft spy.<br />
+For example you can use [Proxifier](https://www.proxifier.com/) software to block Microsoft spy.

+For more information, read the instructions on the [Proxifier Wiki page](../../wiki/devProxifier).

 ### OpenWrt